gmucsn/mTree_learning_exercises/basic_trust_game/README.md

 1. Step 1 - In this step we will define our initial code files for an environment, an institution, and an agent

-2. Step 2 - We will complete the code for the environment.
-This will be the place where you initialize a random ized pairing of the agents.
+2. Step 2 - We will complete the code for the environment to deliver endowments to the agents.

-3. Step 3 - We will now provide minimal code for our institution to deliver funds to the first agent.
+3. Step 3 - We will now provide minimal code for our institution  This will be the place where you initialize a randomized pairing of the agents.

 4. Step 4 - We will now code the agents to be able to handle being the receiver of funds